 Breast cancer is the most common cancer during pregnancy and postpartum.
 It occurs in about one in 3,000 pregnancies, and one or two of every 50 breast cancers are diagnosed during or shortly after pregnancy.

 Delayed diagnosis of breast cancer during pregnancy and lactation is common because of the natural tendency of the breasts to become engorged during these times.
 The average delay is a year, and by the time the diagnosis is made, many breast cancers in pregnant or lactating women are at a later stage of cancer than those diagnosed in nonpregnant women.

 So a lump found during pregnancy needs no less attention than a lump found when a woman isn't pregnant.
 Let your doctor know right away if you feel a lump in your breast.
 Don't assume it's a normal change of pregnancy, and don't let your provider tell you it's normal without further checking.

 Your doctor should confirm the lump's size and position, its softness or hardness and whether or not it moves.
 A breast lump could be either a fluid-filled cyst or a solid mass.
 If it's movable and feels unattached to the chest wall, it may be a cyst or a benign tumor called a fibroadenoma.

+Every breast lump is supsicious, even in pregnancy or when breastfeeding.
 Whether or not the lump feels painful, it may be cancerous if: